rweekly/rweekly.org/draft.md

 Updates from [R Core](http://developer.r-project.org/blosxom.cgi/R-devel/NEWS):

++ As an experimental feature, when codeloadNamespace fails because the requested package is not available the error is initially signaled with a `retry_loadNamespace` restart available.
+This allows a calling handler to try to install the package and continue.

++ `var(f)` and hence `sd(f)` now give an error for `factor` arguments; they gave a warning since R 3.2.3, PR#16564.

++ `next(n)` now also works for larger `n` and no longer loops infinitely for e.g, `n <- 214e7`.

++ Many package not found errors are now signaled as errors of class `packageNotFoundError`.

++ Fork cluster could hang due to a race condition in cluster initialization (`makeCluster()`).

++ `.Deprecated` now signals a warning of class `deprecatedWarning`, and `.Defunct` now signals an error of class `defunctError`.

++ New functions `errorCondition` and `warningCondition` provide a convenient way to create structured error and warning objects.

++ On Windows, `socketSelect` would hang with more than 64 sockets, and hence `parallel::clusterApplyLB` would hang with more than 64 workers.

 ###  Upcoming Events in 3 Months

 Events in 3 Months:

 + [Econometrics and Statistics using R](http://gades-training.com/en/cursos/Econometrics-and-Statistics-Using-R) **Sept 10-14** <br />
 Lisbon, Portugal.